How To Install And Use A Water Filter Bypass Valve

 However, this water will be unfiltered, so be prepared with a secondary filter for drinking water or bottled water.

-Why Use a Water Filter Bypass Valve
+Why Use A Water Filter Bypass Valve

-Plants and Soil Don’t Like Sodium in Softened Water
+Plants And Soil Don’t Like Sodium In Softened Water

 Plants typically don’t thrive with high amounts of salt, which your softened water contains.

 Filtered water removes beneficial minerals that soil and plants use to grow.
-Over time, the buildup of sodium from softened water can cause plant life to die.
+Over time, the buildup of sodiumfrom softened water can cause plant life to die.

 If possible, using rainwater barrels or buckets to regularly collect rainfall is best.
 Few areas restrict their use for gardens, lawns, and for houseplants.

-Filling Outdoor Pools and Hot Tubs With Softened Water Can Cause Erosion
+Filling Outdoor Pools And Hot Tubs With Softened Water Can Cause Erosion

 Softened water interferes with the pH balance in swimming pools and hot tubs.
 Using certain types of softened water can cause the water to damage the pool itself.
 Over time, your water can eat away at concrete and liners.